bonnie-bee/CPACharge/README.md

 # CPACharge

-# MVP:

-* responsive - 3 break points
-* accurate recreation
+## A working mock up of a CPACharge member site

+It is responsive, has many breakpoints, and is created using HTML/SCSS/Bootstrap/JS

+## Potential To Do:

-* working links
+* **Responsive Navbar**

-# Bonus:
+  * resizes as user scrolls on mobile
+  * adjust toggle menu

-* Animated computer image
+* Animated computer image - fade in pieces
-* Animated buttons on hover
-* slow fade?
+* Slow fade
-* more quotes - carousel?
+* More quotes - carousel
-* orange blocks move in from side?
-* demo form